PrismaticFlame/Spring_2024_Notes/Spring 24/Final Exam Review 144.md

 - Luminosity class
 - Different types of nebulae
 - How we measure nebulae
-- The steps to forming a starlike our sun
+- The steps to forming a star like our sun
 - How stars move along the H-R diagram as they form
 - Different types of supernova
 - Death of low mass vs. high mass star